 And it might not be obvious, but this is the start of the climb.
 The climb begins with several large rock steps and changes into uneven, gravely, rocky climbing conditions.

-Perhaps this is the most challenging part of the hike because you will have to climb up on all fours.
+Put your gloves on and get ready to climb.
+This is the most challenging part of the hike because you will have to physically climb up on all fours.
 But the incline is not too steep or too long.

 Because I am not a super-fast hiker, I tend to take a bit of a break when I hike.